Lawrence of Arabia (film): Plot

-In 1935, T. E. Lawrence dies in a motorcycle accident.
-At his memorial service at St Paul's Cathedral, a reporter tries, with little success, to gain insights into the remarkable, enigmatic man from those who knew him.
+T. E. Lawrence dies in a motorcycle accident in 1935.
+At a memorial service at St Paul's Cathedral, it becomes clear that several influential Britons dislike him.

-During the First World War, Lawrence is a misfit British Army lieutenant who is notable for his insolence and education.
-Over the objections of General Murray, Mr. Dryden of the Arab Bureau sends him to assess the prospects of Prince Faisal in his revolt against the Turks.
-On the journey, his Bedouin guide, Tafas, is killed by Sherif Ali ibn el Kharish for drinking from his well without permission.
-Lawrence later meets Colonel Brighton, who orders him to keep quiet, make his assessment, and leave.
-Lawrence ignores Brighton's orders when he meets Faisal; his outspokenness piques the prince's interest.
+During the First World War, Lawrence is a misfit lieutenant in the British Army, notable for his effrontery and education.
+Mr. Dryden of the Arab Bureau sends him to meet with Colonel Harry Brighton, who advises Prince Feisal in his revolt against the Turks.
+Lawrence is outraged when his guide is killed by Sherif Ali ibn el Kharish for drinking from the latter's well.
+Lawrence accuses Ali of being a barbarian and is dismayed to learn that the latter is Feisal's advisor.